Change the address on your driver’s license (DL) or identification (ID) card, or on your vehicle/vessel.

 You may use a PO box for your mailing address; however, you must provide a residence address when your COA includes your DL/ID card.
 Temporary mailing addresses are not allowed.

 No, you cannot.
-You may only change the address for up to three of your own DL/ID cards.
+You may only change the address for up to three of your own vehicles.

 Yes.
 You can change the address for up to three vehicles in one transaction, if they have the same address.

-No. To change your address for your DPPP you may complete a COA (DMV 14) form.
+No. To change your address for your DP parking placard you may complete a Change of Address (DMV 14) form.

 Yes.
-Be sure to check, however, with your new state regarding their driver license and/or vehicle registration requirements.
+Be sure to check, however, with your new state regarding their driver’s license and/or vehicle registration requirements.

 No. California residency is required for you to maintain a California CDL.
 If you have established residency outside of California, you must transfer your CDL to your current state of residency.

-No, you cannot change the address for your occupational license using the COA system.
-You can visit a DMV field office in person to change the address for your occupational license.
+No, you cannot change the address for your occupational license using the Change of Address system.
+You can visit a DMV office in person to change the address for your occupational license.

 Certain records require special handling.
-If you received this message, complete a COA (DMV 14) form and mail it to the address listed on the form.
+If you received this message, complete a Change of Address (DMV 14) form and mail it to the address listed on the form.

-Simply revisit the COA System after 72 hours, log in, and choose “Check Status Update.”
+Simply revisit the Change of Address system after 72 hours, log in, and choose “check the status of the request.”